Best exhibitions in Bologna and Emilia-Romagna [Updated: 2026]

 📍 Palazzo del Governatore, Parma🗓 October 10, 2025 – February 1, 2026

-Luigi Ghirri – Lessons in Photography.
-Projects, Exercises, Variations
+Luigi Ghirri – Lessons in Photography

 Luigi Ghirri is one of the most beloved Italian photographers, and Reggio Emilia—his hometown—pays him a new tribute.